Limit distributions for large P\'{o}lya urns: The model

-As mentioned in Section \ref{intro} and briefly recalled hereunder, a discrete time P\'olya-Eggenberger urn process has two different kinds of asymptotics depending on the ratio of the eigenvalues of its replacement matrix $R$.
-With our notations, these eigenvalues are $S$ and
+As mentioned in Section \ref{intro} and briefly recalled hereunder, a discrete-time P\'olya--Eggenberger urn process has two different kinds of asymptotics depending on the ratio of the eigenvalues of its replacement matrix $R$.
+With our notation, these eigenvalues are $S$ and Let us denote by $u_1$ and $u_2$ the two following linear eigenforms\footnote{An eigenform of an endomorphism $f$ is an eigenvector of $^t f$; some authors call these linear forms left eigenvectors of $f$, referring to matrix operations.} of $A$, respectively associated with the eigenvalues $S$ and $m$, which means that $u_1\circ A=Su_1$ and $u_2\circ A=mu_2$: and denote by $(v_1,v_2)$ the dual basis of $(u_1,u_2)$: The vectors $v_k$ are eigenvectors of $A$ and the projections on the eigenlines are $u_1v_1$ and $u_2v_2$.